Elections, Government transparency

 The City Clerk serves as the official Elections Officer for Half Moon Bay, and conducts regular and special general municipal elections in consolidation with the County of San Mateo for the election of City Council members and local initiatives, referendums, and recalls.
 City Council members are elected at-large to four-year, overlapping terms, without term limits.

-Then next General Election will be held in November, 2018.
+Then next General Election will be held on November 6, 2018.
 For the most recent Election Results Archive provided by San Mateo County, click here.

 For voter registration and updated election information, visit the San Mateo Chief Elections Officer & Assessor-County Clerk-Recorder website.